SteveDoyle2/pyNastran/README.md

  - better PSHELL/PCOMP distinction

 Known issues:
- - Transient Pandas Dataframes will fail in newer versions of numpy/pandas.
+ - Transient Pandas Dataframes will fail for newer versions of numpy/pandas.
 If anyone knows how to use a MultiIndex, this is probably pretty easy to fix.

---->

 # News